ros-navigation/docs.nav2.org/concepts/index.rst

 With a BT, basic primitives like "kick" "walk" "go to ball" can be created and reused for many behaviors.
 More information can be found `in this book <https://arxiv.org/abs/1709.00084>`_.
 I **strongly** recommend reading chapters 1-3 to get a good understanding of the nomenclature and workflow.
 It should only take about 30 minutes.

 For this project, we use `BehaviorTree CPP V3 <https://www.behaviortree.dev/>`_ as the behavior tree library.
-We create node plugins which can be constructed into a tree, inside the ``BT Navigato``.
+We create node plugins which can be constructed into a tree, inside the ``BT Navigator``.
 The node plugins are loaded into the BT and when the XML file of the tree is parsed, the registered names are associated.
 At this point, we can march through the behavior tree to navigate.